 Just because you’ve had one or two DUIs in the past, you don’t have to live with the repercussions forever.
-With some help and effort, you should be able to renew a license after a DUI and regain your independence.
+With some help and effort, you should be able to renew a license (or get a new type of license, like a commercial driver’s license) after a DUI and regain your independence.

-License reinstatement laws in Michigan usually don’t change much, but 2022 did bring one change that individuals with only one DUI may be happy to hear.
+License reinstatement laws in Michigan usually don’t change much, and we usually get the same questions every year.
+But 2022 did bring one change that individuals with only one DUI may be happy to hear.

 Getting a Single DUI Cleared

 Before 2022, individuals who had a single drunken-driving conviction would have had to live with it on their criminal records forever.
 There was no way to get the DUI cleared.

 Many Michigan lawmakers had argued that being unable to clear this record is unfair to drivers because it may make it harder to obtain employment, especially if a commercial driver’s license is needed.

 After Gov. Gretchen Whitmer signed new legislation in August 2021, that all has changed.

 Beginning this year, drivers with one DUI that occurred at least five years ago can apply to have the DUI expunged, as long as no one was seriously injured or died in relation to the incident.
 Individuals with more than one DUI also would not be eligible to apply for the expungement.

 The information would still be accessible to law enforcement officials in case of future incidents, but it would no longer be accessible to others.